 While variable scopes have many benefits, there are a few downsides.
 Variable scopes are heavier than red dots or prism scopes.
 They can also be more expensive—especially when you're adding in the cost of a good mount.

-If you’re new to variable power scopes, you might be shocked by how widely prices can vary.
+If you're new to variable power scopes, you might be shocked by how widely prices can vary.
 From a hundred dollars up to thousands of dollars.
 The main reason is glass quality.
-Premium-grade optics come with premium-grade glass, which helps greatly when shooting at long distance.
+Premium-grade optics come with premium-grade glass, which helps greatly when shooting at long distances.
 Whatever your budget allows, make sure your scope scores well for glass quality in its reviews.

 After optics, the second-best thing you can do to improve your rifle's practical accuracy is upgrade the trigger.
 Your standard Mil-Spec trigger might feel a bit mushy or inconsistent.
 If you're shooting quickly, it could be easy to mess up the reset and miss a shot.